gayaviswan/self-driving-car/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1. I converted the images to grayscale

+2. I used gaussian blur to blur the image

+3. Used canny edge detection to detect edges

+4. Masked the rest of the image other than the region of interest.
+In this case it is the lane line in front of us.

+5. Send the image to hough transform to find the lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+Additionally, In order to draw a single line on the left and right lanes, I modified the draw_lines() function by

 If you'd like to include images to show how the pipeline works, here is how to include an image: